AishwaryaHastak/IPL_Analysis/README.md

 🔹Top IPL Bowlers: Total Wickets and Average Wickets Per Match:
   Lasith Malinga and Jasprit Bumrah are standout bowlers with the highest average wickets per match, each taking approximately 2 wickets per game.

+🔹Patterns in Dismissal Types and Match Situations:
+  - "Caught" is the most common dismissal type, especially in league matches.
+  - "Run out" dismissals occur later in high-stakes matches like finals and eliminators, reflecting increased risk-taking in crucial moments.
+  - Early wickets in qualifiers and finals are often due to "bowled" and "LBW" dismissals, highlighting effective bowling strategies in key games.